erojascornejo10-tech/reading-notes/README.md

    - The symbol that is utilized to create a heading is (#) in front of a word or phrase.

    1. _How many do you need to create the largest heading?_

+      - You only need 1 (#) sign in order to create the largest heading.

+   1. _How many do you need to create the smallest heading?_

+      - You would need to utilize 6 (#) signs in order to produce the smallest heading.